mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 The ship's main power plant is surrounded by additional bulkheads, although the jump and maneuver drives are not.
-This represents the emphasis of the vessel – keeping the big guns in action is considered all- important; survivability less so.
+This represents the emphasis of the vessel – keeping the big guns in action is considered all-important; survivability less so.
 However, with triple pulse laser turrets in dorsal and ventral mounts on the main hull and a good electronics fit, the Ambush-class is well protected against missiles and small craft, whilst its hull can shrug off most weapons it is likely to encounter.